Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giang Van Tan with his mother and Ms. Skye Maconachie, co-CEO of Blue Dragon, at the scholarship ceremony - Photo: NT

-Parents are the feet
+Parents are the legs

 Because of this disease, Tan started school later than his peers.
-However, Tan made rapid progress in his studies, especially in natural and social sciences, literature and history.
-Tan won many awards, including the third prize in the 12th grade cultural subjects competition, the continuing education program at high school level, Hanoi city.
+However, Tan made rapid progress in his studies, especially in natural and social sciences, literature, and history.
+Tan won many awards, including the third prize in the 12th grade cultural subjects competition, the continuing education program at the high school level, Hanoi city.

 Mr. Do Duy Vi